All Episodes

 All right, so there you have it.

-We're just we're public servants and we work very hard.
+We're just, we're public servants and we work very hard.

-And how dare you ask that question.
+How dare you ask that question?

 Here's Jim Baker's answer.

-And they're doing everything they can to unite the American people In what?
+And they're doing everything they can to unite the American people in what?

 Unite the American people in defeat.

-Unite the American people and surrender.
+Unite the American people in surrender.

 The Iraq surrender group.